pbansfore/Coffee_Shop_Sales_Analysis_MySQL/README.md

 # Problem Statement

-The coffee shop is struggling to understand its sales performance.
+The coffee shop is facing challenges in understanding its sales performance due to the absence of structured data analysis.
+This makes it difficult to uncover sales trends, evaluate product performance, and make data-driven business decisions.

 # Analysis